rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

       }).start();
     }

 As shown, the URI is a regular expression staring with '/'.
 Furthermore, you can specify the HTTP method for RESTful services, name the matched group and so on.
-For more information, please refer to [Request Routing](Request_Routing.md) section.
+For more information, please refer to [the Request Routing section](Request_Routing.md).